jtombo45/Learn-Node.js/Wild-Horizons-API/README.md

-Perfect — I’ll turn all of this into a clean, polished, beginner-friendly AND technically solid README.md, formatted professionally and structured so a novice, intermediate dev, or senior engineer can all follow it.

-I’ll also weave in the actual concepts from your server.js, including:
-	•	routing
-	•	filtering
-	•	query params
-	•	creating a helper
-	•	clean API structure
-	•	how to read Node.js documentation as a beginner

-Here’s your upgraded README:

-⸻

 🌍 Simple Node.js API — Beginner-Friendly Guide (With Real Server Code Concepts)

 This project is a small Node.js server built with the native http module—no frameworks, no libraries.
 It’s perfect for beginners learning how APIs work under the hood, and still clean enough for developers who want to understand low-level fundamentals.